Suriname entry requirements for Japan passport holders

 May be checked

 Japanese passport holders need a visa to enter Suriname.
-Apply in advance at a Surinamese embassy or consulate.
-This rule applies in 2026.
+You must apply in advance at a Surinamese embassy or consulate — there's no visa on arrival or visa waiver for Japanese citizens in 2026.
+Start the process at least a month before your trip.

 Apply for Suriname eVisaOfficial portal: Suriname eVisa Portal